NickvanDyke/opencode.nvim/README.md

 </details>

 > [!TIP]
-> `opencode.nvim` exposes a general, flexible API — use the example keymaps as inspiration to customize it to your workflow!
+> `opencode.nvim` offers a flexible API — customize keymaps to fit your workflow!

 ## ⚙️ Configuration